mgenelins/w0yc-metro4-users/generic-email-reply.md

 Metro 4 is located on the St. Paul University of Minnesota Campus at Gortner Ave and Buford Ave on one of our tall campus buildings.
 It shares the site with several other radio systems.

+In April of 2023, Todd Dugdale - KAF6430 - donated a second GMRS repetar on 462.675 141.3hz.
+It's up on the University of Minnesota's East Bank Campus at The Malcolm Moos Medical Sciences Building, or 'Moos Tower' for short.
+It's in a beta-testing phase, as the CW Ider is set to beacon mode.
+You're welcome to jump on and use it as well; Todd frequently monitors it for new users in the Minneapolis, MN area.

 If you are an amateur radio operator, we have a number of amateur repeaters on the same site.
 These include:
 443.000 - N0YNT/R - 118.8hz
 462.650 - WQCQ790 - "Metro 4" 141.3hz